 If you are interested in the technical aspects of how to create a fin-tech application on top of the Blockchain then you should definitely learn the ins and outs of crypto-economics.
 Most developers are usually well-versed in the “crypto” part of the equation but their knowledge of the “economics” part is extremely lacking.

 This difference in knowledge is extremely apparent when you study some of these ICOs floating around.
-It is very obvious to see that the economics side of their ICO’s are not well thought out.
+It is very obvious to see that the economics side of their ICO’s is not well thought out.

 So, in light of that, it can be a good idea to read up a bit on economics and have a general idea of it.
 If you want to learn about crypto-economics in general, then you may check out our article here.

 If you are intrigued by the cryptography specifically and want to know how signatures work and what public-key cryptography means, then read this.

 After that, it is highly recommended that you understand how bitcoin works.
 Bitcoin is the most widespread, finest and one of the more elegant applications of the blockchain technology.
 You can even call it the finest example of what the blockchain technology can achieve purely because of the impact that it has had.

 Let’s check out the action steps that you need to take over here: